gianlucamancini7/polyhack_flying_tapies/README.md

 - IOT devices communicate with the centralized server through websockets.
 - IOT devices' states are saved in system state which is saved in memory.
 - Rules are dynamically loaded from a file containing serielized pickle instruction data.
+Rules support intertemporal relations
 - All actions are performed completely asyncrhonously.
+- Dynamic service registration is allowed: this means that new IOT devices can register asynchrnously and be part of the fleet

 ## Use the MVP
 First clone the repository, create a virtual environment and get the requirements